alinski29/opinion-miner/README.md

 import com.github.alinski.opinion.miner.OpinionMiner._

 val review = """
-    |  The food was fantastic, but the service was really slow, although the waiter was very knowledgeable.
+    |  The food was fantastic, but the service was really slow,
+    |  although the waiter was very knowledgeable.
     |  The pumpkin soup was delightful, perfect for the fall season.
     |  Impressive rooftop and a terrific view.
-Prices were reasonable.
+    |  The bill was reasonable, prices were okay overall.
   """.stripMargin

 val opinions = OpinionMiner(review)